arialdomartini/arialdomartini.github.io/_posts/for-the-rest-of-us/parser-combinators/2025-04-13-monadic-parser-combinators-12.md

   test <@ run nodeP s = Success ("", expected) @>
 ```

-That simple, what's the big deal?
+That was really simple, indeed.
+What was the big deal?
 The big deal is: this implementation is wrong.
 Did you spot the bug?

 ## semordnilap tags
 If you did not, let me make it more apparent.
 Indulge me while I
-introduce a little change in the XML grammar, in line with the
+introduce a little silly change in the XML grammar, in line with the
 craziness of your yet-to-be-invented programming language: let's ask
-the user to type the closing tag name by spelling it backward.
-This
+the user to type the closing tag name by spelling it backward, as a
-will have the perplexing effect of producing tag couples like
+[semordnilap][semordnilap].
+This will have the delightful effect of
-`<stressed>...</desserts>`, `<repaid>...</diaper>`,
+producing tag couples like `<stressed>...</desserts>`,
-`<evilStar>...</RatsLive>`.
+`<repaid>...</diaper>`, `<evilStar>...</RatsLive>`.
 Amusing!

 Now: parser combinators are composable, so simply improving the
 `closingTag` parser should allow the entire XML node parser to benefit
 from the change.
-After all, that's exactly the selling point of parser
+After all, that's exactly their selling point, right?
-combinators, right?
 Reversing a string is dead easy:

 ```fsharp
 let reverse (s: string) = new string(s.ToCharArray() |> Array.rev)